quunnb/ficode/README.md

 ### The Finnish QWERTY keyboard layout is horrible

 It's even horribler for writing code.
-Much of the most common symbols are on the AltGr layer behind some carpal tunnel acrobatics.
+Many of the most common symbols are on the AltGr layer behind some carpal tunnel acrobatics.
 The US QWERTY layout lacks `Å`, `Ä` and `Ö`.

-- The brackets are a bane in the ärse.
+- On the Finnish layout the brackets are a bane in the ärse.
 Repeatedly pressing `AltGr` with our thumb while reaching for `7890` with the same hand to get `{[]}` is beyond uncomfortable.
 It's difficult to come up with a worse configuration.
 - `\` is as bad, sitting next to `0` on the `AltGr` layer
 - `$` is also on `AltGr`, under `4`.
 Instead on the Shift layer is this: `¤`.
 Well, it's a currency symbol, but when has anyone ever used this?
 (What do I